ADBeta/psx-comBINe/README.md

 I have made a [YouTube video](https://www.youtube.com/watch?v=gBMUwBJaiMM) about psx-comBINe

+psx-comBINe aims to replace ISOBuster, CDMage, binmerge etc, but being faster, lighter and more easily integrated into larger workflows.
+This is perfect for use within an emulator to pre-combine files before running, to fix a classic issue in the community - It is also written to support low power machines, 32bit system and has a very small RAM overhead.
+Due to this, it is ideal for most users, espeically those using Linux, who can levarage the higher speeds it provides with file management.

 psx-comBINe is unlike other applications because it has excellent compatibility with the CUE sheet standards.
 It can support any of the GNU approved CUE TYPEs, as well as REM lines, a max of 99 TRACKs and INDEXs, and repairs slightly